Indian River County School Board votes to approve new mask policy

 SPECIAL COVERAGE: State Of Education

-According to Superintendent Dr. David Moore, COVID-19 case numbers in the School District of Indian River County have decreased significantly.
+According to Moore, COVID-19 case numbers in the School District of Indian River County have decreased significantly.

 "Right now, we're right around 1% of staff across the entire system.
 That is a really good sign.
 We're seeing reductions and on a daily basis, those that are being sent for testing as well as positive," Moore said.
 "We had 54 faculty and staff test positive the day that we moved to the mandate.
 Over the course of the last week, we've had under 15."